Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/display/panels.rst

 You can show it with the :menuselection:`View --> View Properties...` menu entry.

 Lens
-   Control the focal length of the 3d view camera in millimeters, unlike a :doc:`rendering camera </editors/3dview/object/types/camera/index>` Lock to Object
+   Control the focal length of the 3D View camera in millimeters, unlike a :doc:`rendering camera </editors/3dview/object/types/camera/index>` Lock to Object
    By entering the name of an object in the *Object* field, you lock your view to this object, i.e.